wso2/docs-is/en/docs/learn/querying-saml-assertions.md

 5.  **AuthzDecisionQuery** - used to request an authorization decision based on an existing subject.

-### Configuring WSO2 Identity Server

-!!! note "Before you begin"
+!!! tip "Before you begin"

-    1. Clone or download the client application from [this GitHub location](https://github.com/wso2/samples-is), extract it and navigate to
+    1. Clone or download the client application from [this GitHub location](https://github.com/wso2/samples-is), extract it, and navigate to
         `           sample-saml-query-profile/saml-query-profile-client          `.
-        This folder location will be referred to as
-        `            <CLIENT_HOME>           ` in this document.
+        Hereafter, this folder location will be referred to as `            <CLIENT_HOME>           ` in this document.

-    2. Build the client application by executing the following command on the `             <CLIENT_HOME>            ` folder.
+    2. To build the client application, execute the following command in a command prompt. at the `             <CLIENT_HOME>            ` folder.

         ``` java
         mvn clean install
         ```

+### Configuring WSO2 Identity Server

-1. Start the WSO2 Identity Server and log in to the management console.
+1. Start the WSO2 Identity Server and sign in to WSO2 Identity Server Management Console.
-2. Click **Add** under **Service Providers** on the **Main** tab.
+2. On the **Main** tab, click **Identity > Service Providers > Add**.
 3. Configure a service provider for SAML and click **Update**.
     To try querying an assertion using the sample application, configure the service provider for the travelocity sample